SakiliAjay/Zomato-Data-Analysis/README.md

 ## Project Structure

 ### 1. Importing Libraries
-pandas is used for data manipulation and analysis numpy is used for numerical operations matplotlib.pyplot and seaborn are used for data visualisation
+pandas is used for data manipulation and analysis, numpy is used for numerical operations ,matplotlib.pyplot and seaborn are used for data visualisation

 ```
 import pandas as pd